syncfusion-content/maui-docs/MAUI/TabView/Header-Display-Mode.md

 ![Image for HeaderDisplayMode](images/Header-Display-Mode.png)

-The Tab View can be changed by setting the `HeaderDisplayMode` property of [`SfTabView`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.html).
+The Tab View can be changed by setting the `HeaderDisplayMode` property of [.NET MAUI Tab View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.html).

 {% tabs %}